-Revision of Demand, Supply and Market in class to get all students up to the point where they would be if they had studied 11ECO Inflation - a workbook based external assessment involving interactive teaching slots.
+Revision of Demand.
+Supply and Market in class to get all students up to the point where they would be if they had studied 11ECO

+Inflation - a workbook based topic involving interactive teaching slots.
+Also we use group activities and viewing the real-life Statistics NZ data for this topic.
+This is to aid students learning.
+Inflation is an external standard.

+International Trade- a workbook based topic involving interactive teaching slots.
 Also collaborative student centered activities and viewing the real-life Statistics NZ data for this topic.
+International Trade is an external standard.

-International Trade- a workbook based external assessment involving interactive teaching slots.
+Economic Growth- a workbook based topic involving interactive teaching slots.
 Also collaborative student centered activities and viewing the real-life Statistics NZ data for this topic.
-Term 3

-Economic Growth- a workbook based external assessment involving interactive teaching slots.
-Also collaborative student centered activities and viewing the real-life Statistics NZ data for this topic.
+International Trade is an external standard.

-Government Policies to deal with Inflation, Trade, and Economic Growth- This is an assignment-based internal involving research mixed with an economic commentary about how the NZ Government will solve the problems of inflation, trade and economic growth.
+Government Policies to deal with Inflation, Trade, and Economic Growth- This is an assignment-based internal involving research mixed with economic talks about how the NZ Government will solve the problems of inflation, trade and economic growth.
+The government policies or tools that we learn about are interest rates and government budgets.

-Government Policies to deal with Inflation, Trade, and Economic Growth Revision for NCEA External Exam by collaboratively summarising topics and individually completing exam papers.
+Government Policies to deal with Inflation, Trade, and Economic Growth

+Revision for NCEA External Exam by collaboratively summarising topics and individually completing exam papers.